isaacovercast/QuoteWall/README.md

 * "I'm haunted by deadlines." - H. Krehn 2/28
 * "The best person to do favors for is yourself in the future." - I.O.
 3/4
 * "Even to do nothing is a lot of work." - I.O.
 4/12
+* "That's the problem with stray dogs, they bite!" - I.O.
+4/26

 # AK
 * "People can't get enough of hemipenes." - 9/24/15